osbjmg/isanetbelow60.com/README.md

 # isanetbelow60.com

-isanetbelow60.com site
+This is the website: <a href =http://www.isanetbelow60.com>isanetbelow60</a>, a personal website for me to check Arista stock price.

-This is a personal website for me to check Arista stock price.
+# notes
 The site creates a file:
 bin/ANET.txt to store the current price and timestamp